Repair reMarkable Cloud & Updates

 What is going on?

-Well, enter the faithful 2026-02-21, on which I realized that now their cloudservice would not synchronize anymore.
+Well, enter the faithful 2026-02-21, on which I realized that now the reMarkable cloudservice would not synchronize anymore.
 While I generally do not care about the sync-state of files with the cloud, I still use it to send myself documents in a PDF format for archival or further processing.
-So this was finally the issue, which triggered by will to investigate.
+So this was finally the issue, which triggered my will to investigate.

 Broken DNS Resolution

-In there I first queried systemctl status for dead units and immediatly landed a hit: The systemd-resolved unit was crashed!
+In there I first queried systemctl status for dead units and immediately landed a hit: The systemd-resolved unit was not started!
 It is responsible for DNS resolution and required by both the cloud-sync and firmware-update functions.
 This is what I copy-pasted from my terminal:

 root@reMarkable:~# systemctl status systemd-resolved